 Pillars of Learning

-There are five pillars of learning in all: Learning to Know, Learning to Do, Learning to Be, Learning to Live Together, and Learning to Live Sustainably.
-While we are working toward fully encompassing all of these pillars, our primary focus to date has been on:
+There are five pillars of education in all: Learning to Know, Learning to Do, Learning to Be, Learning to Live Together, and Learning to Live Sustainably.
+Our primary focus has been on:

 This is the pillar which prioritises academic learning.
 It’s about focusing on the best way for our staff to teach our students, so they can perform at their best in the fields of: